zaphosting/docs/docs/account-contractsandprepaid.md

 sidebar_label: Contracts & Prepaids
 ---

-Logged in to your ZAP hosting account you will find the menu item "Contracts & Prepaids" on the left side.
+Logged in to your ZAP-Hosting account you will find the menu item "Contracts & Prepaids" on the left side.
 There all active servers are listed, but also expired servers that have not been deleted yet.

 ![image](https://user-images.githubusercontent.com/61953937/159140780-878e902c-bdcc-4e89-be60-c3fad2c7f827.png)